 Every year, we feature a number of our own Confetti artists, comprised of current students and alumni.
-This year, we featured Drive Through Hazy, The Black White, Left Hand Lane, Jess Breame, The Crying Violets, and Marvin’s Revenge.
+This year, we featured Drive Through Hazy, The Black White, Left Hand Lane, Jess Breame, The Crying Violets, and Marvin’s Revenge – visit our recent news story to learn more about these acts.
 Our artists were in good hands as well, as resident Kemet FM DJ, Jackie P whipped up lots of support for our acts as she emceed the Confetti stage.

 Marvin’s Revenge earned their spot after reigning triumphant at this year’s Ultimate Battle of the Bands competition back in March.
 With a slot early doors on the Saturday in front of arguably their biggest audience yet, we caught up with Marvin’s Revenge drummer, Jobe, shortly before he and the lads took to the stage, here’s what they had to say:

 How are you feeling in the build up to the performance?

 “We’ve been back 3 or 4 times this week rehearsing and sweating through the heatwave; we’re glad the temperatures dropped down for today.
 What’s good is that the schedule’s kept us busy, from sound checks to photography, to interviews, and so it keeps your mind off the fact that you’re actually playing and keeps the nerves at bay.”

 How has being a Confetti student helped prepare you for Splendour?

 “As Confetti students, having access to a rehearsal space at Confetti is a great opportunity.
 It always makes things much easier for gigs and we don’t need to worry too much about the cost, as most of the time it’s free and it means we can go in and practice most evenings.
 That’s really helped with preparing us for Battle of the Bands and now Splendour.